danielfm/smudge/README.md

 ## Usage

-In order to connect with the Spotify API and refresh the access token, run `M-x spotify-connect`.
+In order to connect with the Spotify API and refresh the access token, run <kbd>M-x spotify-connect</kbd>.
 This will start the Oauth2 authentication and authorization workflow.

 You may be asked to type a password since the tokens are securely stored as an encrypted file in the local filesystem.
 After you enter your credentials and authorizes the app, you should see a greeting message in the echo area.

-To search for tracks, run `M-x spotify-track-search` and type in your query.
+To search for tracks, run <kbd>M-x spotify-track-search</kbd> and type in your query.
 The results will be displayed in a separate buffer.

-To play any of those tracks, just navigate to it and type `RET`, or type `M-RET` in order to play the album in which that track appears.
+To play any of those tracks, just navigate to it and type <kbd>RET</kbd>, or type <kbd>M-RET</kbd> in order to play the album in which that track appears.

 This buffer also loads the `spotify-remote-mode` by default.